 While advancing robots towards full autonomy, it is important to minimize deleterious effects on human and infrastructure.
 To achieve this, I have been developing data-efficient robotic mapping techniques that capture uncertainty in dynamic environments.
 By modeling the nonlinear spatiotemporal relationships, these techniques can characterize the uncertainty in long-term and short-term patterns of occupancy, speed, and directions.
 Since these maps represent uncertainty, they can then be used for robust decision-making.

-As part of the SAIL-Toyota Center For AI Research, I work on safe interactions of autonomous systems with Mykel Kochenderfer, Mac Schwager, and Marco Pavone.
+As part of the SAIL-Toyota Center For AI Research lead by Mykel Kochenderfer, Mac Schwager, and Marco Pavone, I work on safe interactions of autonomous systems.